mariusfacktor/market_simulator/README.md

 2) In the Admin panel, create new people and new resources.
 3) Select a person and resource using Person and Resource panels.
 4) The Assets panel shows the money and resources of the selected person.
-5) The Sell and Buy panels lets you sell or buy resources.
-Leave the price box blank to sell or buy immediately at market price, or pick your own price to create a limit order that will queue on the market.
+5) The Sell and Buy panels lets the selected person sell or buy the selected resource.
+Leave the price box blank to immediately sell or buy at market price, or pick your own price to create a limit order that will queue on the market.

 <div float="left">
     <img src="./images/example.png" alt="example" height="400">